malsf21/omun.ca/_docs/setup.md

 *Note: On `dev`/`master` branches, it will be `127.0.0.1:4000/omun/`, but on `stable` branches it will most likely be just `127.0.0.1:4000`.
 Double check just to be sure!*

 And voila!
 Everything should work for you.
 If something isn't, please let me know on our [issues tracker](https://github.com/malsf21/omun.ca/issues).

+Addendum: we use rake and html-proofer in our testing process.
+Run `rake test` to check if your code compiles well, and if the HTML is standards-compliant.